 - Stretching almost 500 miles along the crest of the Blue Ridge mountains through North Carolina and Virginia, it encompasses some of the oldest settlements of both pre-historic and early European settlement.

 The Blue Ridge Parkway is all these things and more.

-"Driving Through Time - the Digital Blue Ridge Parkway" is available for those who would like to explore the history of this spectacular scenic drive on line.
-Educational materials for classroom use are part of the site.
-Click here and enjoy!
+- "Driving Through Time - the Digital Blue Ridge Parkway" explores the history of this spectacular scenic drive online.
+Educational materials for classroom use are included on the site.